Akosah304/credit_risk_resampling.ipynb/Starter_Code/report-template.md

 ## Summary

-Model 2 (the oversampled logitstic model) seems to perform slightly better than Model 1 (the original logistic model).
+Model 2 (the oversampled logistic model) appears to perform slightly better than Model 1 (the original logistic model).
 Model 2 has less variation between f1-score classification categories (0 for healthy loan and 1 for high-risk loan), and stronger recall compared to model 1.
-If one had to pick between the two models, I would recommend using model 2.
-However, a better model may still exist.
+Model 2 is what I would suggest using if one had to choose between the two models.